ptolemybarnes/curriculum-vitae/README.md

 #### Teaching/Coaching
 I have extensive experience teaching students from the ages of 8 - 70.
 I worked for 2.5 years as an English teacher and tutor in the Republic of Korea.
 Prior to this I trained for the CELTA, a teaching qualification run by Cambridge University.
-On graduation from Makers Academy I was invited back to work as a support coach.
+On graduation from Makers Academy I was invited back to work as a support coach and was subsequently employed as a full-time coach.

 #### Writing
 I have excellent writing skills, with articles on environmental issues on the Korean peninsula published by the Jeju Weekly, an English-language newspaper on Jeju Island, ROK.
+I blog at [detachedhead](https://detachedhead.wordpress.com/).

 #### Other Qualifications
 I have a NAUI Scuba Diver's license.

 ## Academic Background

 #### The University of Sheffield, Sheffield (2010 - 2011)
 MA, Historical Research (Distinction).
 My MA thesis on the philosophy of history was awarded the George Richard Potter prize, given to the highest-graded MA thesis of the academic year.

 #### The University of Sheffield, Sheffield (2007 - 2010)
 BA, History (First Class Honours).

-## Work Experience

-* Coach, Makers Academy, Shoreditch, London (March '15 - Present)
+## Other Employment History

 * Immersive English Teacher, Jeff's Academy, Jeju City, ROK (2013 - '14)
 * English Language Instructor, ShinJeju Foreign Language Education Center, Jeju City, ROK (2012 - '13)
 * Draughtsman (part-time), Indigo Design Architects, Brighton, UK (2006 - 2011)